 Towards the end of another mediocre season, coach Tom McCulloch joins the Club and then guides the team through the playoffs to the championship final.
 The dynasty is born.

 The ladies team, known as Semple’s Sockers, and managed by Tracey Whitehead, joins the Club.
-This leads to a “vibrant” social side of the Club.
+This leads to a vibrant social side of the Club.
 In future years, the team becomes the “Purple Posers.”

 By now, Coach McCulloch and manager Mike Whitehead have built a team and organization which is respected throughout the Quinte area.
 The Sockers win the Molson Cup tournament at Bain Park over arch rivals Quinte Hellenics.
 The team has finally come of age.

 The Senior tournament returns under ‘Sockers Labatt Cup ‘01” and features 24 teams.
 The Motor City Soccer League folds after 49 years, Sockers are one of the final remaining member Clubs.
+Rudy Mouw coaches the Ladies team to runner up in BQWSL Division 2.

 Sockers Youth Club joins forces with ESSA to comply with OSA directive.
 Sockers top senior side finishes overall 12 wins, 1 tie and 1 loss.
 Sockers beat Hellenics at the “House of Bain” in front of over 200 cheering fans in fine come back style winning 4-2 coming from 2-0 down.
 Both Sockers men’s and ladies teams win their respective league tournament titles, but both suffer cruel losses in their final match and drop the season title.